-Each of the 16 MBTI types consist of four letters corresponding to a fundamental personality trait for the type.
+Each of the 16 Personality types consist of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits — introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
 INTP stands for Introversion (I), Intuition (N), Thinking (T), and Perception (P) personality traits.

-Logicians are also open-minded, which helps them achieve this pursuit.
+Architects are also open-minded, which helps them achieve this pursuit.
 When it comes to exploring their options and learning, INTPs like looking at ideas from a fresh perspective.
 They often dislike feeling 'stuck' and the need to focus on concepts and theories which have already been proven.
 Due to this, many INTPs excel in the science field as they love to discover ideas and cross boundaries in their pursuit of knowledge acquisition.
-Logicians dislike following rules and are fully prepared to keep their minds open to ideas others may deem impossible.
+Architects dislike following rules and are fully prepared to keep their minds open to ideas others may deem impossible.

 Analytical and problem-solvers